-If you want to send funds internationally, you can also usetransfer services like Western Union or MoneyGram.
+If you want to send funds internationally, you can also use transfer services like Western Union or MoneyGram.
 Typically, you have to pay with cash or a U.S. bank-issued debit or credit card.
-However, you can sometimes attaching your own bank account for payment.
+However, you can sometimes attach your own bank account for payment.

 How Much Do Wire Transfers Cost?

 Sending a domestic wire through a bank or credit union usually costs anywhere from $10 to $30.
 However, due to its complexity, sending an international wire can cost you up to $75.
-The fee a bank charges, whether domestic or international, can depend on the amount you’re sending, the receiving bank’s incoming wire fee, network fees and more.
+The fee banks charge, whether domestic or international, can depend on the amount you’re sending, the receiving bank’s incoming wire fee, network fees and more.
 International transfers also take into account whether you send funds in U.S. dollars or foreign currency.